oliveoilexpert/t3-avif/README.md

 Converted files that are larger than the original are removed automatically (since version 2.1.0) and the conversion will not be retried with the same configuration.

-If you find that your webp images don't look like the original images (much darker, for example), make sure you have the correct profile set in the system setting `GFX/processor_colorspace` (e.g. `sRGB`).
+If you find that your avif images don't look like the original images (much darker, for example), make sure you have the correct profile set in the system setting `GFX/processor_colorspace` (e.g. `sRGB`).
 Remember to clean up any processed files after this change.

 ## Removing processed files

-You can remove the created .webp files at any time within the TYPO3 CMS backend.
+You can remove the created .avif files at any time within the TYPO3 CMS backend.

 * Go to Admin Tools > Remove Temporary Assets
 * Click the _Scan temporary files_ button